Your Privacy Rights

 Thomson, Rogers does not disclose personal information to any third party to enable them to market their products and services.
 For example, we do not provide our client mailing lists to others.

-Thomson, Rogers will retain personal information as long as may be necessary to complete our retainer, fulfill our own professional responsibilities, conduct our business, satisfy the requirements of the Law Society of Upper Canada and our insurers and as may be required for the maintenance of our marketing activities and our conflicts system.
+Thomson, Rogers will retain personal information as long as may be necessary to complete our retainer, fulfill our own professional responsibilities, conduct our business, satisfy the requirements of the Law Society of Ontario and our insurers and as may be required for the maintenance of our marketing activities and our conflicts system.

 Disclosure of Your Personal Information